Venkatesh-Nayk/Zomato-Bangalore-Data-Analysis/README.md

 ## Quick Summary

-    1. Using Selenium And BeautifulSoup libraries of Python we Extracted data present on page and stored it in series and merging them to get DatFrame a)MainPage Scrapper
+1.Using Selenium And BeautifulSoup libraries of Python we Extracted data present on page and stored it in series and merging them to get DatFrame

+a)MainPage Scrapper

 ![image](https://github.com/SaketSuhane/Recommendation_Model_Zomato/assets/123991455/bcf3804c-4734-40e8-b303-fd905eadb7c3)